groundy

 “this is not 100% foolproof.
 It is your responsibility as a user to check if something is safe or not.
 We are not actively auditing python packages for safety, the safe/unsafe imports lists we have are maintained in a best-effort manner.”

 That disclaimer predates the March 2 advisories.
 It is also the accurate characterization of how blocklist scanning actually works.
 The advisories did not reveal an unexpected weakness; they provided working exploits for the weakness Hugging Face had already documented.
-Teams that treated the Hub’s green scan indicator as a meaningful security signal were always one undiscovered callable away from this outcome.
+Teams that treated the Hub’s green scan indicator as proof of safety were always one undiscovered callable away from this outcome.

 Safetensors Gets Institutional Backing